 • Age: College Student Volunteer applicants must be at least 18 years of age and enrolled in college.

-• Information Session: To ensure Children's Mercy is a good fit for you and to determine which volunteer opportunity is best suited for you, college students must attend an information session to meet with volunteer coordinators before applying to the program.
-Information sessions will be offered in January 2015 for the 2015 summer session.
+• Online Interview with information session: To ensure Children's Mercy is a good fit for you and to determine which volunteer opportunity is best suited for you, college students will be registered for an online information session and interview once they have submitted a completed health form and registration form.

 • Background Check: We require completion of a criminal background check.
 Children's Mercy also completes the background checks every two years